 As a former member of the Boston Opera Collaborative, Ms. Pecce played the roles of Anne in Heggie's To Hell and Back and Armida in Rinaldo.
 She also served as the company's Concert & Outreach Coordinator from 2014-2016.
 Additionally in the Boston area, Christina has performed the role of Vivienne in Legally Blonde with The Company Theatre, Dottie in Show Boat with Fiddlehead Theatre, Mrs. Segstrom in A Little Night Music with NextDoor Theater, and the title role in Mary Poppins with The Company Theatre.
 She is a proud member of the Actor's Equity Association.

 In 2015, she took part in the U.S. premiere of Lee Mingwei’s Sonic Blossom, a performance art piece featured at The Museum of Fine Arts, was awarded 3rd place at the Philharmonic Society of Arlington’s Young Artist Competition, was a finalist in The Classical Singer Competition (Music Theatre Division) in Chicago, and was an international semifinalist for The Lotte Lenya Competition.

-In addition to performing, Ms. Pecce has taught private voice and beginning piano lessons at The Bosse School of Music on the South Shore.
-Recent educational credits also include a placement at Codman Academy in Dorchester provided by the Be The Music Program founded by The Bub’s Foundation of Boston.
+In addition to performing, Ms. Pecce has taught private voice and beginning piano lessons at The Bosse School of Music as well as Codman Academy in Dorchester provided by the Be The Music Program founded by The Bub’s Foundation of Boston.
 Through this program she has introduced contemporary a cappella music to students lacking the resources to participate in music programs of their own.